 My name is Rich Brome.
-I'm a web developer living in Philadelphia and NYC.
+I'm a web publisher in NYC.
 This particular page is a little about my history.

 I grew up in Front Royal, Virginia.
 Front Royal is located in northern Virginia, in the scenic Shenandoah Valley.
 I went to public school, graduating from Warren County High School, where I was involved in theatre and newspaper.
 High school is also where I first started making web sites, including the first version of this site, and my high school's first web site.

 After high school, I moved on to Drexel University, majoring in Information Systems.
 The only good thing about Drexel is Co-Op.
 It works like this: you go to school for a total of five years, but during your middle three, you spend six months of the year in classes and six months in a full-time paid internship position.
 The experience you gain is unbeatable.

 On my first co-op, I learned that systems adminstration is absolutely not what I want to do with my life.
 So for my second co-op, I gave development a shot.
 It worked out extremely well - I found out that web development is definitely where I belong.
 The co-op was for a large corporation, which was great, but for my third co-op, I decided to work for a small company, just to get the most varied experiences I could out of my three co-ops.